coryhouse/graphql/examples/react-vanilla-graphql-github/README.md

 ## Quick Start

-1. Check out the [GitHub GraphQL API on GraphiQL](https://developer.github.com/v4/explorer/) to get comfortable with the data structures.
 1. [Create a GitHub Personal Access Token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
 For scopes/permissions check: admin:org, repo, user, notifications.
 1. Create an .env file in the root of this project and save your GitHub Personal Access Token inside like this: `REACT_APP_GITHUB_TOKEN=YourPersonalAccessTokenHere`
 1.  `npm install`
 1.  `npm start`
 1. Open localhost:3000 in your browser.
+1. Check out the [GitHub GraphQL API on GraphiQL](https://developer.github.com/v4/explorer/) to get comfortable with the data structures this app is querying.

 ## Credits